DsiahrzComputhink/Damien---PythonThinker3/ARCHIVE/README.txt

 The archive.py contains a few functions that are mainly for aesthetics.
 Please note that the timing may not be accurate

-Do note that any files with [example].txt is subject to
+Do note that any files with [example].txt is subject to change as the code will alter the files

 # MISCELLANEOUS
     ARCHIVE.py - MISCELLANEOUS